 Part of this guided meditation’s appeal has to do with its careful, deliberate storytelling.
 It’s almost like an affirmation prayer— but the words are completely agnostic, inspired by nature, time, and the vicissitudes of living.
-(Blondin, who is based in British Columbia, has a knack for poetry.)
+(Blondin, who is surrounded by the natural wonder of British Columbia, has a knack for poetry.)

 Curl up in a comfortable spot and listen to Sarah Blondin’s Honoring Life meditation, below.